 Where locomotives and machines were once built, a new urban district is now being created right next to Winterthur train station.
-In front of the house "Krokodil" a pavilion with the TS3 technology was built.
+In front of the house "Krokodil" a dome shaped pavilion roof with the TS3 technology was built.

 The cylindrical TS3 pavilion is the new meeting place for the "Krokodil" residents, who will be moving into their new months to move into their new apartment in the wooden building.
 The goal was a lightweight pavilion with filigree steel supports and a gently curved roof made of wood on top.
 The side walls, made of bent expanded metal sheeting, were to be movable and make the pavilion versatile.